damoclark/superagent-declare/README.md

 This section outlines how the superagent API translates into a declarative JS data structure that can be passed to superagent-declare.

-Thee following definitions are used throughout:
+The following definitions are used throughout:

-method = superagent method name (e.g. send() or field()) argument = an argument or parameter passed to a method (e.g. '/upload' in post('/upload') )
+* method = superagent method name (e.g. send() or field())
+* argument = an argument or parameter passed to a method (e.g. '/upload' in post('/upload') )

-The object literal passed to superagent-delcare has these forms.
+The object literal passed to superagent-declare has these forms.

 ### Call a method with no arguments or a single argument
 * `method: []` Call method once with no arguments